Research Excellence Academy PhD Studentship in Linguistics

 DECTE has been used to address a range of research questions in phonetics/phonology, morphosyntax, discourse and computational linguistics.
 We invite applications for corpus-related projects in any appropriate linguistics discipline, such as phonetic/phonological variation, morphosyntactic/discourse pragmatic variation or lexical semantics, etc.

-The successful applicant will join a thriving, energetic and creative research environment consisting of linguistics staff and research students not only in the School of English Literature, Language and Linguistics but also in the other schools that constitute Newcastle’s Centre for Research in Linguistics and Language Sciences.
+The successful applicant will join a thriving, energetic and creative research environment consisting of linguistics staff and research students not only in SELLL but also the other schools in Newcastle’s Centre for Research in Linguistics and Language Sciences.

 Name of supervisor(s)

-Additional supervisors with expertise in relevant linguistics disciplines could also be appointed from staff in School of English Literature, Language and Linguistics/ Centre for Research in Linguistics and Language Sciences, depending on the proposed topic of the PhD.
+Additional supervisors with expertise in relevant linguistics disciplines could also be appointed from staff in School of English Literature, Language and Linguistics (SELLL ) / Centre for Research in Linguistics and Language Sciences (CRiLLS), depending on the proposed topic of the PhD.

 The studentship is open to UK, EU and international applicants who propose to study for their PhD on a full-time basis.